NathanLands/nathanlands.github.io/_posts/2014-3-3-Hello-World.md

 <p align="center"><img src="http://i.imgur.com/wAcQdD9.gif" alt="Coin Summit"></p>

-I also had Ramen with Paul Vigna of The Wall Street Journal and discussed his book "[The Age of Cryptocurrnecy](http://www.amazon.com/The-Age-Cryptocurrency-Challenging-Economic/dp/1250065631)"(by the way, you should buy it).
+I also had Ramen with Paul Vigna of The Wall Street Journal and discussed his book "[The Age of Cryptocurrnecy"](http://www.amazon.com/The-Age-Cryptocurrency-Challenging-Economic/dp/1250065631)"(by the way, you should buy it.
+Paul is a genuinely nice guy whos' trying to help the space get the exposure it deserves)

 Then, we participated in 2 charity events with "HackCancer", as another experiment with cryptocurrency.
 We wanted to see if people would use bitcoin for donations, and if it could actually help extend real-world fundraising efforts by also allowing people to easily donate online as well.
 The experiment was pretty much a failure.
 At the event, one of the VCs on stage(that was playing in a band) basically made fun of bitcoin.. so yeah, that didn't help.